 Individuals may find off the grid living a necessity that’s perpetuated by hard times.
-But they must also consider hard work and waking up early hours if they want to survive in an off the grid setting.
+But they must also consider doing hard work and waking up early hours if they want to survive in an off the grid setting.

 You’d be surprised at how much work you need to put in if you’ve always worked that 9 to 5 desk job.
 That’s not necessarily a bad thing – you’ll be the master of your own home.
 It will be your responsibility to make it livable and comfortable.
-Keeping a garden for produce, hunting and growing food, finding and storing wood for fire and making water potable are just some of the basic necessities for successful off the grid living.
+Keeping a garden for produce, hunting, and growing food; finding and storing wood for fire, and making water potable are just some of the basic necessities for successful off the grid living.
 It’s not off the grid if you buy wood from the local grocery store.

 You can sure bet that there will be trade-offs to consider.
 More notably, modern conveniences, the latest gadgets and technologies, and of course, less vacations.
 Think hard and fast – are you willing to give up a modern lifestyle?

 Choosing to live independent of public utilities and all those modern niceties can be a liberating thing.
 If you think they’re chaining you down, then it’s truly possible that what you’re searching for is an off the grid lifestyle.
-Think about your doubts.
+Let’s talk about doubts.
 What’s keeping you from realizing your personal freedom?
 More often than not, it’s a misguided notion about keeping up with current society and living the American dream.

-The idea of living in the wild and having a crooked house, with little creature comfort may prove to be overwhelming at first.
+The idea of living in the wild and having a crooked house with little creature comfort may prove to be overwhelming at first.
 There’s truth in the saying “No man is an island”, but we shouldn’t be too restricted in living in crowded neighborhoods and playing set roles our entire lives.

-You can choose any of the options below for going off the grid
+You can choose any of the options below for going off the grid.

 The best kind of land you can buy for off the grid living will have some of these essential elements:

 – Sunlight.
 Don’t forget the importance of having healthy doses of sunshine.
-Forested lands, mountainous areas and coastal land will need to have plenty of sunlight for your solar panels.
+Forested lands, mountainous areas, and coastal land will need to have plenty of sunlight for your solar panels.
 Try to sketch out a plan where you can install solar arrays that get lots of sunlight, even when the winter arc is lowest in the sky.
 If not, then go look for land that has this aspect.

 – Once you establish these things, then the next natural step will be to install your own septic tank system.
 Set up a well or a source of water near your home.
 These are the basics for waste and water management.

 You can reach out to any of the pre-established off the grid communities if you’re having a hard time finding the perfect land.
 The Three Rivers Recreation Area around Bend, Oregon has a thriving community living well away from the grid.
 Breitenbush is also a renowned off the grid area, which is near Salem.
-For a closer look at income-sharing communities, try out Earthhaven, North Carolina, Twin Oaks, Virginia or Dancing Rabbit, Missouri.
+For a closer look at income-sharing communities, try out Earthhaven, North Carolina; Twin Oaks, Virginia; or Dancing Rabbit, Missouri.
 Spend several days and commune with the locals to see what the off grid life is all about.

 Finally, the Possibility Alliance located in the state of Missouri is a testament to how people can live in the most simplest of lifestyles.
-All the off-gridders here share communal work such as tending to the livestock, cooking, farming and working from sunrise till sunset.
+All the off-gridders here share communal work such as tending to the livestock, cooking, and farming – literally working from sunrise till sunset.
 Although some of the residents here stay only for a few months, there are permanent residents who call the area their home.

 – Building a New Home Pros

 Enjoy New Design Elements.
-You can have a contractor put in the things you want for off the grid living before you move in.
+You can have a contractor to put the things you want for off the grid living before you move in.
 Moreover, they can add in essential elements and everything you need without having to work from the ground up.